null

 Planning for a power outage with supplies and procedures to stay safe and comfortable during extended periods without electricity protects your home and family.
 The knowledge that you, your loved ones, and your property are safe provides peace of mind and eliminates worry.

 A Home Standby Generator protects your family and home during an outage.
 Those who live in apartments or must abide by Homeowner Association rules that prohibit them may not have that option.
-Other safety measures will keep your family safe.
+A Portable Power Station can help, including systems that can power your home for days.

 Some local businesses sell dry ice.
 A 50-pound block of dry ice will keep the refrigerator cold much longer than no ice at all and can also extend the time it takes a freezer to thaw.

 Portable electric generators can supply power for some appliances, but it takes a large generator to power an entire house.
-Portables primarily run on gasoline, with some dual-fuel models also using propane.
+Dual Fuel generators use either gasoline or propane.
+Tri Fuel generators run on gasoline, propane, or natural gas.
+Natural gas provides an almost endless supply of fuel, but may not be available after a natural disaster.
 If your plan includes a portable generator, you must also plan for enough fuel to last through the outage and have enough oil and other maintenance supplies on hand.
 You can avoid extension cord hassles and supply power to the most critical circuits with a Generator Manual Transfer Switch.

 How to Use a Portable Generator for Emergency Backup Power